l2beat/native-rollups/src/l1_anchoring.md

 ## Current approaches

-We first discuss how existing rollups handle the L1 anchoring problem to better inform the design of the `EXECUTE` precompile.
+We first discuss how some existing rollups handle the L1 anchoring problem to better inform the design of the `EXECUTE` precompile.

 ### OP stack
 [[spec](https://specs.optimism.io/protocol/deposits.html#l1-attributes-predeployed-contract)]